pooyafils/spring-5-crud-application-java-configuration/README.md

  # spring 5 crud application
- Spring 5 crud application that has a java configuration and use hibernate for comunicating with database.
+ Spring 5 crud application that has a java configuration and use hibernate for communicating with database.
  ## Demo
 ![Farmers Market Finder Demo](readme/demo.gif)